la2050/archive/_projects/2014/neighborhood-art-provides-positive-local-focus.md

     - >-
       Measures of cultural and global economic influence (“soft power”) (Dream Metric)
+  Please describe yourself: Solo actor (just us on this project!)
   impact_metrics: >-
     The installation of sculptures will plant the seed for others to initiate artistic endeavors thy otherwise would not attempt.  the installation of ANY